unicode-org/cldr-json/README.md

 ## Bug reports

 CLDR does NOT use Github's issue tracking system to track bugs.
-If you find an error in the data contained here, please file a new ticket at http://unicode.org/cldr/trac/newticket
+If you find an error in the data contained here, please file a new ticket at [Unicode Jira](https://unicode-org.atlassian.net/projects/CLDR/issues)

 [cldr-core]: https://github.com/unicode-cldr/cldr-core
 [cldr-dates]: https://github.com/unicode-cldr?q=cldr-dates